Portulinas/istKillMe/sd/crypto/readme.txt

 This is a Java application that contains several cryptography examples.

-ListAlgos queries the Java runtime for a list of all available encryption and digest algorithms.

 SymCrypto generates a key and uses it to cipher and decipher data.

 ASymCrypto generates a key pair and uses the public key to cipher and